shruthivis/notes/artha/economics/investing/portfolio.md

 ---
 title: Portfolio design
 ---

-How to pick good investments?
+## Summary

 - Pick a simple asset allocation model, stick to it, rebalance occasionally.
+  - Possibly put a small portion of "extra" money in high-risk high-reward places.
+(NN Taleb's barbell strategy.)
 - Initially, be equity heavy.
+But put some money in bonds (negatively correlated with equity).
+  - USA - TSM core 5/8, SV tilt 3/8.
 - Switch to fixed income heavy portfolio when retiring.
     - "Let us call the first set ensemble probability (concerned with a collection of people) and the second one time probability or ergodicity (concerned with one person through time).
 When you read investment recommendations based on long term returns of market - beware... they're conflating the two.
 If the investor has to reduce exposure to the market due to big expenses, his returns will be divorced from the market, period." - NN Taleb paraphrased.